kimjetwav/TIGR_PURR/docs/source/getting_started.rst

 This means that you can specify any JSON file using the flag ``--invocation`` with an **invocation JSON** as an argument.

 Invocation JSONS are essentially command-line arguments packed neatly into a JSON file.
 This explicitly stores the arguments you used for a pipeline so that you can remember what exactly you ran if you need to reproduce outputs of a pipeline or want to incorporate more subjects when running a pipeline.
-The TIGRLab pipeline system uses `Boutiques <https://www.boutiques.github.io>`_ under the hood which handles these JSON files and translates them to command-line calls.
+TIGR-PURR uses `Boutiques <https://www.boutiques.github.io>`_ under the hood which handles these JSON files and translates them to command-line calls.

 Opening it up reveals what's actually being fed into MRIQC::